 Sachau; Hermann, Ed; Ethe, ed.
-Catalogue of Persian, Turkish, Hindustani, and Pushtu Manuscripts.
+"Part I: The Persian Manuscripts."
+In Catalogue of Persian, Turkish, Hindustani, and Pushtu Manuscripts.
 Oxford: Bodleian Libraries, 1889. p.
 455.

 Grube, Ernst J. "from Collections in the United States and Canada."
 In Muslim Miniature Paintings from the XIII to XIX Century.
 Venice: N. Pozza, 1962. no. 47, p.
-66, ill. fig. 47 (b/w).
+66, ill. pl.
+47 (b/w).

 Hillenbrand, Robert.
 Imperial Images in Persian Painting.
 Edinburgh: Scottish Arts Council Gallery, 1977. no. 187, p.
 82.

-Ekhtiar, Maryam, Sheila R. Canby, Navina Haidar, and Priscilla P. Soucek, ed.
+Ekhtiar, Maryam, Priscilla P. Soucek, Sheila R. Canby, and Navina Haidar, ed.
 Masterpieces from the Department of Islamic Art in The Metropolitan Museum of Art.
-1st ed. ed.
-New York: The Metropolitan Museum of Art, 2011. no. p.
-125B, pp. 185-186, ill. p.
+1st ed.
+New York: The Metropolitan Museum of Art, 2011. p.
+125B, pp. 185–86, ill. p.
 186 (color).